Opinion | Biden has requested an increase in defense spending. It’s not nearly enough.

 Meeting Russia’s challenge will force the United States to station more forces in Europe and build more bases closer to Russia’s borders.
 Moving heavy armor, Air Force units and other assets costs money.
 Replacing them so that U.S. strategic reserves can still meet our other challenges would cost even more.
 Biden’s budget comes up well short of meeting these basic needs.

 U.S. allies have been acting with much more alacrity.
-Germany intends to increase its defense budget by 33 percentover just two years to beef up its weakened defenses, and other NATO allies plan to dramatically hike their real spending in the coming years.
+Germany intends to increase its defense budget by 33 percent over just two years to beef up its weakened defenses, and other NATO allies plan to dramatically hike their real spending in the coming years.
 Japan has limited its defense spending to 1 percent of GDP for decades, but it plans to break that ceiling.
 Biden’s proposal, by contrast, would shrink U.S. defense spending as a share of gross domestic product.
 That’s not the signal a global leader should send.

 Congress must provide the leadership that Biden has not.
 Senate Minority Leader Mitch McConnell (R-Ky.) says defense spending should be increased by 5 percent above inflation.
 That should be Congress’s baseline rather than its ceiling.